 Water Conservation for Future Generation

-Conservation is defined as “the act of preserving, guarding and protecting or wise use of environment or its natural resources.”
-It can be done or start even on the small number of adjustments that could become a big blast in conserving more water now and for future use.
+Conservation is “preserving, guarding, protecting, or wisely using the environment or its natural resources.”
+It can be done or even started with a few adjustments that could help conserve more water now and for future use.

 It is a matter of mind over matter.
-We only need to remember always how precious water is every time we use it, like taking a bath, washing clothes, flushing the toilet, or even just watering plants to conserve and protect it easily.
+We only need to remember how precious water is every time we use it, such as bathing, washing clothes, flushing the toilet, or even watering plants, to conserve and protect it easily.

-Water recycling could be best done too!
-You can cut down your water usage through proper recycling in your home.
-You can start up from your kitchen, wherein you can save those leftover drinking water from being used for other possible purposes.
+Water recycling is also a good idea!
+Proper recycling in your home can reduce your water usage.
+You can start in your kitchen, saving the leftover drinking water from being used for other purposes.

-You can also save those rinsed water out from your laundry for flushing the toilet, or you can adjust the water flush to minimize the use.
-Remember that tap water is treated and already passed the SDWA standard, so it needs to be controlled most of the time for drinking purposes.
+You can also save the rinsed water from your laundry for flushing the toilet or adjust the water flush to minimize the use.
+Remember that tap water is treated and has already passed the SDWA standard, so it must be controlled most of the time for drinking.

 Water Conservation for Future Generation